 Best Mid-Range PCIe Wi-Fi Card

 The ASUS PCE-AX58BT is an excellent mid-range PCIe Wi-Fi card.
 First of all, it has Wi-Fi 6 and Bluetooth 5.
 It also comes with MU-MIMO and a technology called OFDMA.
-OFDMA is Wi-Fi 6 exclusive and it should, in combination with MU-MIMO and beamforming, reduce latency, and provide the best possible online multiplayer experience.
+OFDMA is Wi-Fi 6 exclusive and it should, in combination with MU-MIMO, reduce latency, and provide the best possible online multiplayer experience.
 If you’re like playing online games, you should seriously consider getting this card.

 The card’s rated for up to 600Mb/s over 2.4Ghz band and 2.4Gb/s over the 5GHz band.
 Real-world tests show the card reaching 300Mb/s over the 2.4GHz band and 945Mb/s over the 5GHz band.
 These are amazing numbers with the max speed being practically 200Mb/s faster than on the Archer TX3000E, shown below.